 Camp staff are required to have their first aid and CPR certificates, a completed background check, two interviews and three excellent references completed before working.
-Camp Fire Alaska hosts five days of training before the beginning of the summer where staff are oriented in the Camp Fire program philosophy, safety and emergency procedures, group and behavior management, roles and responsibilities, and child development.
+Camp Fire Alaska hosts five days of training before the beginning of the summer where staff are oriented in the Camp Fire program philosophy, safety and emergency procedures, group and behavior management, roles and responsibilities, child development, and COVID safety procedures.

 Camp Si-La-Meo is located on the campus of Alaska Pacific University in Anchorage.
-The location is an outdoor environment with trails for hiking, a field for sports, a lake for boating activities, and an indoor rock wall and pool for daily swim lessons.
+The location is an outdoor environment with trails for hiking, grassy areas for cabin group activities, a field for sports, and a lake for boating activities.
 We are outside all day every day, regardless of weather, but we do have several tents for use when needed.

-Sicne 1963, Camp Si-La-Meo has been accredited by the American Camping Association (ACA).
+Since 1963, Camp Si-La-Meo has been accredited by the American Camping Association (ACA).
 As a leading authority in child development, the ACA works to preserve, promote, and improve the camp experience.
-The association certifies that accredited camps have: safe camp communities; caring, competent adult role models; healthy, developmentally-appropriate experiences; service to the community and the natural world; opportunities for leadership and personal growth; discovery, experiential education, and learning opportunities; and excellence and continuous self-improvement.
+The association certifies that accredited camps have: safe camp communities; caring, competent adult role models; healthy, developmentally-appropriate experiences; service to the community and the natural world; opportunities for leadership and personal growth; experiential education and learning opportunities; and overall excellence.

 EMERGENCY AND ILLNESS